Applied Computer Science, M.S.

 - Submit a resume detailing work experiences and accomplishments.

-- Submit a link to a video (no more than 3 minutes) where you briefly describe career goals, background experiences, and previous projects, including an explanation of how this program will help you achieve educations and professional objectives.
-Please be sure the video is available to people without needing to login, and for at least a 30 day period after submission of your application.
+- Submit a link to a video (no more than three minutes) where you briefly describe your career goals, background experiences, and previous projects, including an explanation of how this program will help you achieve educational and professional objectives.
+Please be sure the video is available to people without needing to log in, and for at least a 30-day period after submission of your application.